revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

   <blockquote markdown="1">

 - Effective cross-platform development
-- Two-way data binding in Angular will help users to exchange data from the component to the view and the room view to the component.
-It will help users to establish communication bi-directionally.
+- Two-way data binding in Angular will help users to exchange data from the component to the view and the room view to the component.It will help users to establish communication bi-directionally.
 - The Angular command-line interface (CLI) makes the developer’s job easier because it offers a set of helpful tools for coding.
 - Angular offers powerful DI (dependency injection) instruments and services to resolve various productivity issues and speed up the development process.
 - Modularity of angular application makes our code readable and testable